The Cathedral has a long history of involvement in education. This is now focused in the life of three schools

 The school first opened on the 26th January 1903 with eighty-four girls in the premises of St John's Elementary School.

-The school in its current form was formed from an agreement in 1896 between two schools, St Olave's Grammar School (founded 1571), and St Saviour's Grammar School (founded 1562).
+The school, in its current form, was established from an agreement in 1896 between two schools, St Olave's Grammar School (founded 1571), and St Saviour's Grammar School (founded 1562).
 (Its sister school, St Saviour's and St Olave's School, was re-established as a girls school in 1903).
 The school was founded for the parish of St Olave in Southwark (1096-1926) which was named after Saint Olaf.
-In the seventeenth century St Olave's Headmaster Robert Browne was imprisoned for his religious non-conformism.

 St Olave's and St Saviour's Schools Foundation